viniremigio/ml-infra-sagemaker/README.md

 ## TODO

 - :white_check_mark: Provision a Sagemaker Notebook with Terraform
+- Get Jupyter notebook and related files from S3
 - Create a model deploy package
 - Integrate with an example of ML package
 - Create a training task